dawarich-app/site/README.md

 # Website

-This is the source code for the website of the [Dawarich](https://dawarich.app) project.
+This is the source code for the website of the [Dawarich](https://dawarich.app) project

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.